Car boom brings gridlock misery to 'green and happy' Bhutan

 Methane from cows, the burning of crops and other farm activities used to be Bhutan's main source of greenhouse gases.
 But that has changed in recent years to industry and cars.

-Public transport is poor, particularly in Thimpu, which is home to 100,000 people but barely 40 buses.
+Public transport is poor, particularly in Thimphu, which is home to 100,000 people but barely 40 buses.

-"We have to make public transport more attractive and discourage owning cars," he adds, warning that unless action is taken, Thimphu risks grinding to a standstill.
+"We have to make public transport more attractive and discourage owning cars," he adds, warning that unless action was taken Thimphu risked grinding to a standstill.

 To ease congestion, the city is also constructing its first two multi-storey car parks that will each take about 600 cars.

-Commission secretary Dasho Sonam Wangdi explains: "We cannot stop people from buying cars, but we can introduce alternative, less-polluting cars such as the hybrid and electric ones to reduce carbon footprint."
+Commission secretary Dasho Sonam P. Wangdi explains: "We cannot stop people from buying cars, but we can introduce alternative, less polluting cars such as the hybrid and electric ones to reduce carbon footprint."